 View Notebook on Github

-This cookbook guides you through building dynamic, multi-tool workflows using OpenAI’s APIs.
+This cookbook guides you through building dynamic, multi-tool workflows using OpenAI’s Responses API.
 It demonstrates how to implement a Retrieval-Augmented Generation (RAG) approach that intelligently routes user queries to the appropriate in-built or external tools.
-Whether your query calls for general knowledge or requires accessing specific internal context from a vector database (like Pinecone), this guide shows you how to integrate function calls, simulate web searches, and leverage document retrieval to generate accurate, context-aware responses.
+Whether your query calls for general knowledge or requires accessing specific internal context from a vector database (like Pinecone), this guide shows you how to integrate function calls, web searches in-built tool, and leverage document retrieval to generate accurate, context-aware responses.

 Installation

-pip install agentops openai datasets tqdm pandas pinecone-client python-dotenv
+pip install agentops datasets openai pandas pinecone python-dotenv tqdm

 import os